 You can configure lightboxes to only show up on your most viewed pages and set them to show up only once per visit so that you don't irritate your visitors.
-For an example of a lightbox, check out Snow Leopard Trust's website below.
+For an example of a lightbox, check out Snow Leopard Trust's website.
 The lightbox pops up after you scroll around for a few seconds.

 2. Make Monthly Giving the Default